-A six-story structure in the neo-classical style, this courthouse is in the oldest section of downtown Houston.
+A six-story structure in the neoclassical style, this courthouse is in the oldest section of downtown Houston.

-Founded in 1906, this church is perfectly located in the city’s museum district and “embodies its diversity, inspires faith, and leads change for the common good of all peoples and communities,” according to their site.
+Founded in 1906, this church is perfectly located in the city’s museum district and “embodies its diversity, inspires faith and leads change for the common good of all peoples and communities,” according to their site.

-What used to be a 1950s mansion is now a museum that features antiques from the 17th to 19th century.
+What used to be a 1950s mansion is now a museum that features antiques from the 17th to the 19th century.
 Located in the beautiful River Oaks area of the city, the Rienzi Mansion is perfect for home decor enthusiasts.